I’m passionate about supporting courageous women as they explore new frontiers

 Over the course of my subsequent 30-year career I have counseled leaders in the education, corporate and social sectors who are seeking to shake up the status quo in pursuit of a more equitable, prosperous and sustainable world.
 I have found my calling in serving as a trusty ‘sidecar counsel’ to these leaders on the front line of creating social change.

 My focus in recent years has been on women in leadership, as I see both an aching need for female leadership in today’s overly-masculinized world and an abundance of incredibly gifted women who, with appropriate support, can shake up the status quo and help create a more harmonious and thriving society.
+I coach any courageous soul of any gender who is ready for adventure.